imfenghuang/obsidian-immersive-translate/README.md

 ## Usage

-- This plugin works in reading mode.
+- This plugin works in `reading mode`.

 ## Settings